 Relying solely on fear-based marketing is risky–that’s not to say it can’t be done and done well.
 The facts surrounding diabetes are certainly shocking, and there’s no need to shy away from them entirely.
 However, unless there’s a clear plan of action presented on how to prevent or manage diabetes, it’s going to do little more than provide a short fright with few or no long-term benefits.
 Instead, by focusing on informing and educating people with diabetes, market leaders across all categories find ways to inspire change through informative service line marketing rather than incite fear.

-As Diabetes Awareness Month approaches in November, here are three positive steps you can take to market diabetes awareness in your community.
+When planning Diabetes Awareness Month campaigns and content, here are three positive steps you can take to market diabetes awareness in your community.

 Empower with Information